hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-compute-ops-management-api-in-just-3mn.md

 ![](/img/apicalls.png)

-> Note: This is not using an API, but parsing the content of a documentation web page so it might be subject to changes in the future.
+> Note: This is not using an API, but parsing the content of a documentation web page, so it might be subject to changes in the future.

 ## Step 8 - Exploring the API